ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-traversing-graphs.md

 This is similar to tree traversal, but made more difficult by the presence of cycles.
 A simple recursive procedure would get stuck in an infinite loop.

-Instead we use an iterative procedure, very similar to the ones shown for trees in @sec:trees:traversal, but we have to keep track of visited vertices to avoid infinite loops.
+Instead we use an iterative procedure, very similar to the ones shown for trees in @sec:trees:bintree-traversal, but we have to keep track of visited vertices to avoid infinite loops.
 Thus, in each step of the traversal: Select an edge from a visited vertex to an unvisited vertex, and visit that vertex.
 Stop when there are no edges from visited to unvisited vertices.